-We will ensure that children receive teaching about puberty at Y5 and Y6 in order to prepare them for the physical, emotional and social changes they are approaching or undergoing.
+We will ensure that children receive teaching about puberty starting at the end of Y4 (menstruation) in order to prepare them for the physical, emotional and social changes they are approaching or undergoing.
 We will review the age at which puberty is introduced depending on the needs of each cohort.